-Christian Health Care Center’s administrator, Tonja Myers, serves on the steering committee for the Aging Well Whatcom Coalition, a local group of nonprofit organizations, businesses, elected officials and community members collaborating on strategies to improve the well-being of older adults in our community.
+Christian Health Care Center’s executive director, Tonja Myers, serves on the steering committee for the Aging Well Whatcom Coalition, a local group of nonprofit organizations, businesses, elected officials and community members collaborating on strategies to improve the well-being of older adults in our community.

 The group was formed in 2017 by the Chuckanut Health Foundation.
 The foundation and the 20 partner organizations involved in the effort spent nearly two years developing the Aging Well Whatcom Blueprint, which lays out ways to use the skills and capabilities of older adults in Whatcom County and better meet their needs.